shakes76/PatternFlow/recognition/s4547377_haoxiang/README.md

 Note: Please use "pip" command only after using "conda install jupyter", because "conda" command will have conflicts.

 *2. After setting the proper environment, please follow the steps below:*
-- Download the images sets from the given download link
+- Download the images sets from this download [link](https://challenge.isic-archive.com/data)
 - Download the main.py and the model.py
 - Change the paths to the image sets in the main.py
 - Run the main.py